HafizMustaqim/task-list/README.md

 - **View tasks**: List all tasks with their current status.
 - **Update tasks**: Edit task details to reflect changes.
 - **Delete tasks**: Remove tasks that are no longer needed.

+##Screenshots
+If you would like to view screenshots of the project in action, please check the screenshots folder in this repository.